Probing Many-Body Interactions in Monolayer Transition-Metal Dichalcogenides: Experiment

-The dual-gated monolayer WSe$_2$ (MoSe$_2$) field-effect transistors (FETs) were fabricated by the dry transfer technique.
-As shown in Fig.~\ref{fig:Device}, hexagonal boron nitride (h-BN) of $\sim$20 nm thickness serves as top and back gate dielectric.
-Few-layer graphene is used for both top and back gate electrodes.
+We measure the evolution of the exciton spectra in ML-MoSe$_2$ and ML-WSe$_2$ as a function of the gate-induced electrostatic doping through reflection contrast measurements performed on dual-gate field-effect transistors.
+The devices were fabricated by the dry transfer technique, making use of $\sim$20-nm-thick hexagonal boron nitride (h-BN) as top and back gate dielectric. \cite{Wang_NanoLett17,Wang_NatNano17} Few-layer graphene is used for both top and back gate electrodes.
 Few-layer graphene is also used for source and drain contacts to monolayer WSe$_2$ (MoSe$_2$).
 Atomically thin flakes of h-BN, graphene, and WSe$_2$ (MoSe$_2$) were first mechanically exfoliated from bulk crystals onto silicon substrates covered with a 280-nm layer of thermal oxide.
-Their thickness was first estimated from their optical contrast and then confirmed by atomic force microscopy (AFM) or photoluminescence (PL) spectroscopy.
-The chosen flakes were then picked up layer by layer with a stamp made of a thin layer of polypropylene carbonate (PPC) on polydimethylsiloxane (PDMS).
+Their thickness was first estimated from the optical contrast and then confirmed by the atomic force microscopy or photoluminescence spectroscopy.
+The chosen flakes were then picked up layer by layer with a stamp made of a thin layer of polypropylene carbonate (PPC) on polydimethylsiloxane.
 Using a micromanipulator under a microscope, we were able to align the flakes with the accuracy of $\sim$1 $\mu$m.
-The stack was then released onto a silicon substrate with pre-patterned gold electrodes to form the dual gate FETs.
-The PPC residue on the device was removed before the optical measurements by dissolving in anisole.
+The stack was then released onto a silicon substrate with pre-patterned gold electrodes to form the dual gate field-effect transistors.
+The PPC residue on the device was removed before the optical measurements by dissolving it in anisole.
+Figure~\ref{fig:Device} shows an optical microscope image of a device in which ML-WSe$_2$ serves as the active layer.